 Public library resources

+The following resources are available for loan from your local library.
+These DVDs can be used with lesson plans or for school events.
 To book a resource, please visit the online catalogue of one of our participating public libraries: (Note: library membership required).

 - Guelph Public Library